310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-you’re going too far with those praises~ i’m often scolded for being hard to understand, you know?
+you are going too far with those praises~ i am often scolded for being hard to understand, you know?
 {% endbubble %}

 {% bubble Tetora v2 %}
-Hehe, that’s true.
+Heheh, that’s true.
 Sometimes I find myself spacing out when you’re talking, and I have to reaaally focus to actually get what you’re saying.
 {% endbubble %}

 {% bubble Shinobu v2 %}